‘Ready for Independence’

-Within KS3, pupils discuss their key vocabulary before a lesson begins and ensure they have an understanding of any new vocabulary that is introduced.
+Within the Lower School, pupils discuss their key vocabulary before a lesson begins and ensure they have an understanding of any new vocabulary that is introduced.
 There are regular opportunities for discussing pupils’ hobbies and interests.

 Within the Academy, we understand the importance of developing listening skills.
 We promote good manners and important life skills across the curriculum.

-All pupils in KS3 read every morning, independently or to an adult.
+All pupils in the Lower School read every morning, independently or to an adult.
 A love for reading is encouraged across the key stage, by allowing students to bring in their material to read.
 We follow the Big Cat Collins reading scheme where pupils are able to progress through stages in line with their reading ability.